kurtinatlanta/react-redux-issue/README.md

 #React Redux Issue
 I found an issue trying to use TypeScript with a React-Redux application.

 It surfaces when you try to import Provider and connect from react-redux.

-When loading the code in the browser, SystemJS, the module loader I am using with TypeScript, is convinced that node_modules/react-redux/dist/react-redux.js is an ES6 module that needs to be transpiled in the browser.
+When loading the code in the browser, SystemJS (version 0.19.46 since 0.20.x and TypeScript do not get along at all due to module definition syntax mismatches between TypeScript and SystemJS 0.20.x), the module loader I am using with TypeScript, is convinced that node_modules/react-redux/dist/react-redux.js is an ES6 module that needs to be transpiled in the browser.

 By default, SystemJS will try to use traceur, but since I am not loading traceur as part of my app, I get this error in my browser console:

     Uncaught (in promise) Error: (SystemJS) XHR error (404 Not Found) loading http://localhost:4000/traceur
 	    Error: XHR error (404 Not Found) loading http://localhost:4000/traceur